August 9, 2016

 Agency Business is Retail in Nature, Should Have Access to Overtime Exemption

-Alexandria, VA, August 9, 2016 – On Friday, the American Society of Travel agents (ASTA) formally petitioned the U.S. Department of Labor (DOL) for removal of travel agencies from a regulatory “blacklist” that blocks them from utilizing an exemption from federal overtime rules.
+Alexandria, VA, August 9, 2016 – On Friday, the American Society of Travel Advisors (ASTA) formally petitioned the U.S. Department of Labor (DOL) for removal of travel agencies from a regulatory “blacklist” that blocks them from utilizing an exemption from federal overtime rules.

 “Travel agencies are the very picture of a retail business, so we think it’s indefensible that agencies have been held to ‘lack a retail concept’ since 1970 and thus are denied use of the retail exemption from overtime rules,” said Zane Kerby, ASTA’s President and CEO.
 “With major changes to overtime regulations going into effect on December 1, it is all the more critical that this issue be addressed and we will fight for our members at DOL and before Congress if necessary over the coming months to make it happen.”